microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Set-EntraApplicationProxyApplication.md

 SingleSignOnSettings                     :
 ```

-This command adds the link translation feature to an application.
+This command Adds the link translation feature to an application.

 ## Parameters